Multi-Channel Cross Modal Detection of Synthetic Face Images: Proposed Method

 \subsection{Architecture}

 The architecture of the multi-channel network is shown in figure~\ref{fig:arch_overview}.
 As seen, the network consists of two separate network branches; one branch based on the RGB input image and another branch based on DFT of each colour channel.
 Each branch consists of the first eight blocks from the DenseNet161 architecture~\cite{Huang-DenseNet-CVPR-2017} initialized using pretrained weights learned on the ImageNet dataset.
 After each branch, global average pooling is applied to obtain a 384-dimensional embedding layer which are concattenated to form a joint embedding for the entire network.
-A fully connected layer plus the Sigmoid activation function is added on top of each embedding layer to form the different heads of the architecture which is required by the CMFL loss function~\cite{George-CMFLForRGBDFaceAntiSpoofing-CVPR-2021}.
+A fully connected layer plus the Sigmoid activation function is added on top of each embedding layer to form the different heads of the architecture which is required by the CMFL loss function as explained below.
+In this work, we use DenseNet blocks for the model architecture, but this can easily be exchanged for other backbones, \eg ResNet and MobileNet.
+A comprehensive investigation of the most optimal backbone to use is deliberately left out of this work.